Board Advisory

 What industries does Moustafa Hamwi advise in?

-What is strategic foresight advisory?
+What is boardroom foresight advisory?

 Why hire external advisors for board governance?